Page 327 - ALTA Endorsements Guide

 original survey, in the new description (see Section 6.B.vi. below).

-6. Plat or Map - A plat or map of an ALTA/NSPS Land Title Survey shall show the following information.
+profession for purposes of an ALTA/NSPS Land Title Survey and shall show the following information.
 Where dimensioning is appropriate, dimensions

 shall be annotated to what is, in the surveyor’s professional opinion, the appropriate degree of precision based on (a) the planned use of the surveyed